matthiasburger/IronSphere.Extensions/docs/types/DoubleExtension_IsGreaterThan(Double,Double).md

 ```

-public static Boolean IsGreaterThan(this Double this, this Double other)
+public static Boolean IsGreaterThan(this Double this, Double other)
 ```